 The parks offered host of recreational and educational activities among them..Jungle Trekking..Bird Watching...Snorkeling...sea and river cruising.

 Similajau National Park offered a variety of accommodation facilities...Forest lodge...Hostel and camping site.
 There is a canteen selling simple meals, drinks and daily basic necessities.
 There are many ways to reach Similajau National Park...own transport or public transport from Bintulu town.

-Loagan Bunut National Park – The Largest Natural Lake in Sarawak.
+Loagan Bunut National Park is located in the upper

 Sarawak only largest natural lake is found and its water level fluctuate throughout the year depending on the water level at Sungei Bunut, Sungei Tinjar and Sungei Baram.
 You can actually walk on the dry cracked mud during peak dry periods.